Aplocheilichthys johnstoni, a poeciliid killifish

-Johnston's topminnow, Aplocheilichthys johnstoni, is a small (60 mm or 2.3 inches), killifish-like denizen of near-surface waters in Lake Malawi's lakeshore swamps.
+Johnston's topminnow, Micropanchax johnstoni, is a small (60 mm or 2.3 inches), killifish-like denizen of near-surface waters in Lake Malawi's lakeshore swamps.
+(A photograph of live individuals by Diane Brown is available at Killi.net here.)
+It was long known as Aplocheilichthys johnstoni but Micropanchax is now its correct genus.
 Males attain a larger size than females.
 Jubb (1967) describes the coloration as "iridescent olive-green with lemon coloured fins and belly.
 In some specimens the dorsal and caudal fins are edged with black."
 It occurs throughout "...the warm waters of the whole Zambezi River system, and southwards to the lowveld areas of the Pungwe, Buzi, Sabi, Lundi, and Limpopo rivers" (Jubb, 1967).
-A. johnstoni is one of two species of Aplocheilichthys now known from the environs of Lake Malawi; the other one, A. katangae, has a distinct black stripe extending from the snout to the caudal fin base.
+M. johnstoni is one of two species of Micropanchax now known from the environs of Lake Malawi; the other one, M. katangae, has a distinct black stripe extending from the snout to the caudal fin base.

-Jackson (1961: 557) remarked that A. johnstoni had not been seen in Lake Malawi since collections made by Sir Harry H. Johnston and Dr. Cuthbert Christy; i.e., since 1925, when the latter made his great collection.
-In 1968, however, on my first visit to Lake Malawi, I collected a series of A. johnstoni at Monkey Bay in the lake proper, in sheltered waters over a Vallisneria bed beside the Fishery Research Unit jetty.
+Jackson (1961: 557) remarked that M. johnstoni had not been seen in Lake Malawi since collections made by Sir Harry H. Johnston (after whom M. johnstoni was named) and Dr. Cuthbert Christy; i.e., since 1925, when the latter made his great collection.
+In 1968, however, on my first visit to Lake Malawi, I collected a series of M. johnstoni at Monkey Bay in the lake proper, in sheltered waters over a Vallisneria bed beside the Fishery Research Unit jetty.
 I recorded the local name "Nkongola" being used for this fish at Monkey Bay.
-Later, in August 1980, a total of 22 individuals of A. johnstoni measuring from 10 to 36 mm SL were collected from the submerged parts of two "floating islands" of swamp vegetation (one composed of papyrus, the other of reeds) that had become detached from lakeshore swamps by wind and wave action and were drifting around the southwest arm, south of Thumbi Island West (Oliver & McKaye, 1982).
+Later, in August 1980, colleagues and I collected a total of 22 individuals of M. johnstoni measuring from 10 to 36 mm SL from the submerged parts of two "floating islands" of swamp vegetation (one composed of papyrus, the other of reeds) that had become detached from lakeshore swamps by wind and wave action and were drifting around the southwest arm, south of Thumbi Island West (Oliver & McKaye, 1982).

 Johnston's topminnow is a serial spawner which deposits its eggs in aquatic plants.
 The adults swim and live in the shallows, primarily in the uppermost 10 cm (4 inches) of the water, and feed on daphnia, insect larvae, and other small invertebrates (Steenkamp et al., 2001).